severalnines/docs/components.rst

 * RPM package (Redhat-based systems): ``clustercontrol-controller-[version]-[build number]-[architecture].rpm``
 * DEB package (Debian-based systems): ``clustercontrol-controller-[version]-[build number]-[architecture].deb``

 A configuration file ``/etc/cmon.cnf`` is required to initially setup the CMON Controller.
-It is possible to have several configuration files each for multiple clusters as described in the next section.
+It is possible to have several configuration files each for multiple clusters as described in the next sections.

 Command Line Arguments
 ``````````````````````